 Our results indicate some particular challenges for breeding durable resistance to generalist pathogens.
 The highly quantitative nature of B. cinerea virulence, and the variation between isolates, suggests that we cannot clone or introgress single genes to breed durable resistance against this pathogen.
 In contrast, we will likely need to work on breeding resistance through targeting entire pathways or mechanisms.
-In order to breed resistance to Botrytis cinerea or other generalist pathogens, it is likely necessary to work with a genetically variable population.
-This study indicates that responses to host domestication, host genotype, and virulence genetics vary with pathogen genotype.
-Breeding resistance to a single pathogen genotype is unlikely to translate to durable resistance against B. cinerea as a species.
-The mild domestication effect on resistance suggests that, at least for tomato, we need not introgress genes from wild relatives to breed resistance to B. cinerea.
-The genetic diversity within domesticated tomato should be sufficient to identify alleles for resistance.
+To breed resistance to B. cinerea or other generalist pathogens, it is likely necessary to use a genetically variable pathogen population to properly phenotype the plant germplasm.
+Our study indicates the genetics of the specific host, the general domestication status and the genetics of the pathogen will all combine to affect the estimated breeding value inferred from any experiment.
+As such, utilizing a single or even a few pathogen genotypes to guide resistance breeding in plants is unlikely to translate to durable resistance against B. cinerea as a species.
+However, the lack of a domestication bottleneck on tomato resistance to B. cinerea suggests that, at least for tomato, the domesticated germplasm has sufficient resistance alleles and it is not necessary to introgress genes or alleles from wild relatives to improve resistance.

 Molecular mechanisms and polygenic virulence

 The genetics of B. cinerea virulence do not conform to our expectations based on the genetics of virulence in specialist pathogen studies.
 The mechanisms of quantitative virulence identified in this study are in contrast to previously-described qualitative virulence loci.
 Major mechanisms we identified include enzymatic pathways and [XX more here].
 The classic qualitative resistance pathways of pathogen sensing (receptors) and signaling (immune response pathways) are not the major contributors to quantitative resistance.
 We did not identify any MAMPs or PAMPs as major loci contributing to virulence across tomato varieties, nor any chitins, glycans, or glycolipids which are often recognized by plant receptors for qualitative resistance.
 Nor did we identify any mannans as top contributors to B. cinerea virulence [JAC + Klieb citation].
-Further, our identitifed loci did not include any known virulence loci, such as NEPs, or PGs.
+Further, our identified loci did not include any known virulence loci, such as NEPs, or PGs.
 We did identify some unknown glycosyl transferases.
 These may function in cell wall degradation, phytoalexin degradation, or other functions.

+Conclusion

 FIGURES

 Table R1.
-Results of ANOVA from GLM of Botrytis cinerea lesion area.
+Results of ANOVA from GLM of B. cinerea lesion area.
 Isolate is 91 B. cinerea genotypes, Domestication is S. pimpinellifolium or S. lycopersicum, Plant is 12 tomato genotypes nested within Domestication, Experiment is 2 replicate experiments, Block is 3 replicates nested within Experiment.
 Slash / indicates nesting, colon : indicates interactions between factors.

 Figure R1.
 Botrytis cinerea x tomato detached leaf assay and digital image analysis.
 Individual tomato leaflets of 6 S. lycopersicum genotypes and 6 S. pimpinellifolium genotypes are in randomized rows, spore droplets of individual B. cinerea isolates are in randomized columns.
 Digital images are collected 72 hours post inoculation (A).
 Digital masking of leaf and lesion (B) is followed by automated measurement of area for each lesion.

 Figure R2.
 Relative susceptibility of tomato genotypes to B. cinerea infection.
-Violin plots are of lesion size due to Botrytis cinerea growth on each tomato host genotype.
+Violin plots are of lesion size due to B. cinerea growth on each tomato host genotype.
 Individual points are mean lesion size for each isolate-host pair.

 Figure R3.
-B. cinerea virulence responds to host domestication.
+Botrytis cinerea virulence responds to host domestication.
 The violin plots include each B. cinerea lesion on the host species.
 The interaction plot traces the average lesion size of a single B. cinerea isolate across the host species.